 Please, if your work is accepted, allow at least six months to pass before you send us more work for consideration.
 This does not include Word & Image and Filmpoems which can be submitted more frequently.

-And was ask you to be patient, there are more of you than there are us!
+And we ask you to be patient, there are more of you than there are us!
 We normally try to get back to you within ten weeks and it is usually much less.
 Sometimes there is a three month waiting time between work being accepted, and it being published.

 We have no resident reviewers but are pleased to accept unsolicited reviews for poetry and short story collections.
 The guideline word-count for a full collection is 700 words, for a pamphlet, 500 words.
 All relevant submission guidelines from the list above also apply to review submissions.
 All reviews must be submitted by the reviewer directly.